cta-observatory/protopipe/docs/contribute/gitrepo.rst

 - Continuous Integration (CI)
 - release automation

-It is organized as the *Next release* project
+It is organized as the *Pipeline features and enhancements* project